 Do you think there are enough opportunities for young filmmakers right now?

-It’s not so much the amount of opportunities but rather the economical situation that’s preventing many from seizing the various chances available.
+It’s not so much the number of opportunities but rather the economic situation that’s preventing many from seizing the various chances available.
 Space is scarce and rent is unreasonably high.
 So the time we can put into our creative passions is rather limited.
 Freelancing has given me a bit more freedom to seize these opportunities, but overall it is difficult.

 What do you think about the current representation of women in the film industry?